ducakar/TextureReplacer/README.md

       Suits/[<subDir>/]<suit>/EVAjetpack       // EVA jetpack
       Suits/[<subDir>/]<suit>/EVAjetpackNRM    // EVA jetpack normal map

 The level textures are optional.
-If a level texture is missing, the one from the previous level is inherited.
+If a level texture is missing the one from the previous level is inherited.
+If the veteran texture is present it is used for all levels on veterans.

 ### Configuration File ###